 I use these meal prep containers and I love how easy they make portioning out my meals.
 If I’m feeling extra ambitious, I’ll make two meals for lunches that week and divide it into 4: two lunches for BL and I on Monday and Tuesday and two lunches for us again on Wednesday and Thursday.

-Easy Plant-Based Meal Planning!
-A complete guide on how to vegetarian meal-prep to save time and money.
+Easy Vegan Meal Pre!
+A complete guide on how to vega meal-prep to save time and money.

 - 1/3 cup low-sodium soy sauce, divided